Surrogacy in California

 Three things make California the gold standard for surrogacy: explicit statutory law, a massive IVF infrastructure, and an established legal community that processes surrogacy cases without friction.

 Most states rely on court precedents or allow surrogacy by default without specific statutes.
 California codified it.
-That means intended parents don’t have to hope a judge interprets the law favorably.
-The law is written — and it’s been tested in California courts for decades.
+That means intended parents don’t have to hope a judge interprets the law favorably — the law is written, and it’s been tested in California courts for decades.
 It’s consistently ranked among the best states for surrogacy in the U.S. for exactly this reason.

 California also accounts for more IVF cycles annually than any other state, according to the CDC’s ART Surveillance Report.
 More cycles mean more clinical experience, higher cumulative success rates, and shorter coordination timelines between your fertility clinic and your surrogacy agency.